 - Part 3: A Fertile Hybrid: Torah’s Quantum Theo-biological Solution to Darwin’s Problem

 “God is the source not only of order but also novelty.” – John Haught, God after Darwin (Boulder: Westview, 2000) p.
 182

-The Book of Genesis tells the story of how Esau met his twin Jacob (Israel) after twenty years, apparently forgives him for cheating him out of his inheritance from Isaac, and then goes down to Seir, where Jacob agrees to meet him … eventually.
+Jacob (aka Israel) is heading for a reunion with his twin brother Esau after twenty years.
+Esau apparently forgives Jacob is dreading cheating him out of his inheritance from Isaac.
+He then goes down to Seir, where Jacob sort of agrees to meet him.

 Jacob’s in no rush to get there.
-He doesn’t trust Esau, and in any case, he and his expanding tribe have several adventures that delay them, including the rape of his daughter, annihilating a city, and burying his beloved wife Rachel.
+He doesn’t trust Esau, for reasons we will see.
+In any case, he and his expanding tribe have several adventures that delay them.
+His daughter Dinah is raped by the Prince of Schechem, his sons annihilate the city in revenge, and Jacob buries his beloved wife Rachel.

 “Evolutionary theory coincides with the lofty doctrines of Kabbalah more than any other philosophical doctrine.” – R. Avraham I. Kook (1921)1

 “[We may bring proof] from natural scientists for it is permissible to learn from them, for God’s spirit speaks through them. ” – R. Israel Lifschitz (1842)2

 ” [Man cannot] search too far or be too well studied in the book of God’s word, or in the book of God’s works; divinity or philosophy; but rather let men endeavour an endless progress or proficience in both.” – Francis Bacon, Advancement of Learning, (1605) quoted as an epigraph to Darwin’s Origin of the Species

 ““The modern synthesis is remarkably good at modeling the survival of the fittest, but not good at modeling the arrival of the fittest.”3